2019 Washington Nationals season: June

-Heading to Florida for three games with the Miami Marlins, the Nationals optioned Fedde to Class-AAA Fresno, giving Voth a longer look in the rotation.
+Heading to Florida for three games with the Miami Marlins, the Nationals optioned Fedde to Triple-A Fresno, giving Voth a longer look in the rotation.
 They also optioned McGowin back to Fresno, transferred injured starting pitcher Jeremy Hellickson to the 60-day injured list, and selected the contracts of veteran relievers Fernando Rodney, who became the oldest player in MLB at 42 years old as he joined the Nationals in Miami, and Jonny Venters.
 Rodney made his Nationals debut as the only reliever to pitch in the June 25 series opener, getting the ball in the ninth inning after Scherzer threw eight innings of one-run ball.
 He walked his first batter before getting a strikeout and a double play to finish off the 6–1 win.
 The Nationals rolled to a sweep over the bottom-feeding Marlins, winning June 26 behind a similarly dominant Corbin, as the offense finally got to Marlins starter Zac Gallen after the rookie right-hander pitched five scoreless innings; then repeating the formula against Sandy Alcántara in the series finale the next day.
 In both games, the Nationals mounted sixth-inning rallies that proved decisive, and in both, they centered around a three-run home run by the first baseman Adams.
 With the series sweep, the Nationals clawed back to a .500 record for the first time since April 23.

 The Nationals finished June with a winning record, taking two of three in interleague play against the Detroit Tigers.
-They activated first baseman Ryan Zimmerman to serve as the designated hitter in the first two games of the series, optioning backup outfielder Michael A. Taylor to Class-AA Harrisburg as a corresponding roster move.
+They activated first baseman Ryan Zimmerman to serve as the designated hitter in the first two games of the series, optioning backup outfielder Michael A. Taylor to Double-A Harrisburg as a corresponding roster move.
 Former Tigers Sánchez and Scherzer earned the wins for the Nationals in the series, holding the home team to one run apiece in starts on June 28 and June 30, respectively.
 Scherzer struck out 14 over eight innings in his start to secure the series win, after the loss on June 29, in which Voth struggled en route to a fifth-inning hook and then Rainey and left-handed reliever Tony Sipp combined to lose the late lead.
 Having gone 18–8 in June, their first winning month since September 2018 and their best record since May 2018, Washington finished the month with a 42–41 record, good for third place in the National League East.
 Scherzer and Rendon were named to the All-Star Game roster for the National League, although both declined to participate, citing minor injuries.